Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 A policy document describes what should happen.
 Without technical enforcement built into the system, it has no mechanism to stop a harmful decision in flight.
 A monitoring dashboard shows what your AI systems did.
 Reviewing logs after a decision executed tells you what went wrong, but the decision is already done.

 The same pattern stalls pilots before they reach production.
 Governance, integration, and oversight get treated as something to figure out after the proof of concept works, which is why so few do.
-Aivance builds the enforcement layer before you scale, so scaling is actually possible.
+Aivance designs the enforcement layer before you scale, so scaling is actually possible.

 Your regulator, your audit committee, and your board will eventually ask whether you can demonstrate that your AI systems cannot act without explicit authority being granted.
 Most organisations in Singapore cannot answer that question yet.
-Aivance builds the controls that let you answer it.
+Aivance designs the controls that let you answer it.

 Deloitte State of AI in the Enterprise, January 2026